Debt Slavery: A Modern-Day Exodus

 From Slavery to Freedom: Pastor Tariq’s Story

-Since his release, Tariq has become a value member of our ground team, often serving as a touch-point between Harvest the Nations and the brick kilns.
+In 2024, someone told Pastor Tariq’s story to one of our partners.
+After telling us, we decided to paid off his debt, freeing him after 22 long years.
+Since his release, Tariq has become a value member of our team in the area, often serving as a touch-point between Harvest the Nations and the local brick kilns.

 A Farmer Becomes Unburdened: Mahmoud’s Story

 Mahmoud and his wife Tanzeela, and his four children: Amber, Saheed, Eliya and Ponshazadi, worked for over fifteen years, with no end in site.
-All of his children were born in bondage, and the brick kiln was the only life that they knew.
+All of his children were born in bondage, and the brick kiln was the only life that they any of them knew.

 Partnership that Makes a Lasting Impact

-By becoming a partner and committing prayer and resources towards these goal, you become a conduit that the lord uses to accomplish Christ’s work in these dark place.
+So, by becoming a partner and committing prayer and resources towards these goals, you will become the conduit the lord uses to accomplish his work in these terrible places.
+Will you consider becoming a partner?